benhoskings/babushka/README.markdown

 ## license

-Babushka is licensed under the three-clause BSD license, except for the following exception:

-lib/levenshtein/levenshtein.rb, which is licensed under the MIT license.
+Babushka is licensed under the three-clause BSD license, except for `lib/levenshtein/levenshtein.rb`, which is licensed under the MIT license.

-The BSD license can be found in full in the LICENSE file, and the MIT license at the top of lib/levenshtein/levenshtein.rb.
+The BSD license can be found in full in the LICENSE file, and the MIT license can be found at the top of `lib/levenshtein/levenshtein.rb`.